 Fossil Addiction Program

 Vernissage 10.1.2020, 7 pm.

 Exhibition 17.1., 17 -20 h

 Artist talk Jan.
 24, 2020, 7 p.m.

 Artists of the exhibition present their works to the guests.

-Prof. Dr. Hermann E. Ott, ClientEarth – Lawyers of the Earth, former climate researcher at the Wuppertal Institute:
+Prof. Dr. Hermann E. Ott, ClientEarth – Lawyers of the Earth, ex.
+Climate researcher at the Wuppertal Institute:

-The two experts discuss answers and solutions in a public discussion.
-Moderated by Tom Albrecht
+The two experts discuss answers and solutions in a public conversation.
+Moderated by Tom Albrecht.

-Guests and members of GG3 will talk about the effects of the exhibition, their findings and the outlook.
-Presentation of a mind map of the workshop conversation.
-Talk in german.
+Guests and and members of GG3 talk about effects of the exhibition, findings from it and the outlook.
+Presentation of a mind map from the workshop discussion.